dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3366: Cultivate understanding without imposing judgments.
+### T3366: Create a culture where people feel comfortable discussing sexuality but respected if private.

 |Support|
 |---|